TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 3. CMP Resource Allocation
     - Avoid using CMP0 if it's already used to IEP counter reset
     - Avoid using CMP1/CMP2 if they're used to SYNC OUT generation
     - Avoid sharing CMP events across different channels or instances of Tamagawa or other encoders.
 Each CMP event must be assigned exclusively to a single encoder channel.
 4. Modifying Commands in Periodic Mode
-    - Default: cmd 1 is used by default
+    - Default: `DATA_ID_0` is used by default
-    - To use a different command:
-        - First modify the `tamagawa_process_periodic_command()` function in example code
+    - To use a different command, modify the `TAMAGAWA_PERIODIC_MODE_CMD` macro value in example code
-        - Before switching to periodic mode, send this command once using appropriate API in host trigger mode
-        - Ensure all prerequisite APIs are called before the command API to properly set up command data.
-Refer the `tamagawa_handle_command()` function in the example code to identify all required API calls for specific command

 ## Important files and directory structure